 Transfer Applicants: Applicants seeking to transfer from another college or university must follow the established procedures for general admission and meet all requirements.
 Official transcripts showing high school graduation or GED completion and all colleges attended are required before admission to degree or diploma programs can be granted.

 Non-U.S. Schools: Official transcripts from non-US schools must be translated and evaluated by any member agency associated with the National Associated of Credential Evaluation Services (NACES).
 Please visit www.naces.org for more information.

-Students are required to meet with a counselor for an Admissions Interview prior to acceptance to the college.
+Students are required to meet with a counselor for an Admission Interview prior to acceptance to the college.
 The purpose of the interview is to review placement test scores and determine a course of study appropriate to students’ interests and aptitude levels.

 Students completing the placement test will complete their admission interview after testing.
 Students that do not have to take the placement test will need to meet with a counselor prior to acceptance at the college.
-A letter of acceptance will be mailed to you following your Admissions Interview.
+A letter of acceptance will be mailed to you following your Admission Interview.